piskula/ShutUpAndCharge/devOps/README.md

    - `sudo usermod -aG docker $USER`
    - `sudo chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose`
 7. Install Java
-  - ~~`sudo apt install default-jre`~~
   - `sudo apt install openjdk-21-jdk`
 8. Git clone [keycloak-production](https://github.com/piskula/keycloak-production) repo into the machine and follow instructions there
+  - **most of the scripts are using hardcoded directory!
+Consider cloning it in the same one, or adjust systemd service definition**
   - After this step, you will have secured instance (HTTPS) available on your domain with:
     - shared PostgresDB (used for keycloak and charging app itself)
     - keycloak
     - nginx (routing traffic from default HTTP/S port to different components)